michaeljfazio/ripple-stats-collector/README.md

 At this stage the code detailed here is just a proof-of-concept designed to elicit feedback.
-However, it is the assertion of this author that the majority of required functionality is implemented by this early version with minimal remaining required effort to complete.
+However, it is the assertion of this author that the majority of required functionality is implemented by this early version with minimal effort remaining to complete.
 To be considered complete the following should be added:

 1. Collection of OS stats not contained in rippled stats.